Australian National Anthem for Symphony Orchestra with single woodwind

 In the lead up to independence in 1964, a competition to find a national anthem was held.
 Entries were received from Europe, the US and many African countries.
 Malawian Michael-Fredrick Paul Sauka submitted four entries to the competition.
 Sauka was a member of the Nyasaland Audit Department and a part-time music teacher at St. Mary's Girl's Secondary School in Zomba.
 He was also the organist of Zomba's Roman Catholic church.
 One of his entries was chosen as the winner and adopted as the national anthem.

-Mexican National Anthem for Symphony Orchestra (Single Woodwind)
+Moldovian National Anthem for Symphony Orchestra

 "Hymne Monégasque" (Monégasque"Inu Munegascu"; English: "Monégasque Anthem"), also known as "A Marcia de Muneghu" ("The March of Monaco"), is the national anthem of Monaco.
 It was originally adopted in 1848 with French lyrics by Théophile Bellando de Castro and music by Bellando and Castil-Blaze.
 The current official lyrics, which are in Monégasque, were written in 1931 by Louis Notari, while the current musical arrangement was composed in 1914 by Léon Jehin.